Rainford High School: School break-in and vandalism

 On Sunday 26 November 2023 the school announced, via the St Helens Star, its Instagram, and X pages and its website that the school would be closed on the following Monday due to 'a significant amount of damage caused by unidentified individuals' who had broken into the school.
 A video posted by the Liverpool Echo shows two individuals releasing a fire extinguisher, punching a computer monitor and spilling milk on the carpeted floor in an office inside of the school.
 Damage to areas of the carpet in the school was significant as an industrial carpet cleaner was needed to help completely clean the carpets.

 On the afternoon of Monday 27 November 2023 the school announced that its clean-up operation was well underway and that the staff, along with the wider community, had all helped to get the school functioning again as soon as possible.
 A GoFundMe fundraiser was also created by members of the community to help raise money for the school.

 The break-in was investigated by Merseyside Police.
 The vandalism was condemned by Councillor Chris Lamb, chair of Rainford Parish Council, and Councillor David Baines, leader of St Helens Council, on X and Facebook.

-On 27 November 2023 Merseyside Police announced that they had arrested a 12 year old boy and 13 year old girl, both from St Helens, in relation to the break-in.
+On 27 November 2023 Merseyside Police announced that they had arrested a 12-year-old boy and 13-year-old girl, both from St Helens, in relation to the break-in.
 Detective Inspector Jimmy Rotheram commented that "Although two arrests have been made our officers are continuing to investigate this crime which has caused extensive damage to Rainford High School resulting in the premises not being able to open today."
-Following this announcement, the school also announced that it would re-open the next day, Tuesday 28th, with students attending form and lessons as normal, with a series of assemblies planned throughout the day.
+Following this announcement, the school also announced that it would re-open the next day, Tuesday 28th, with students attending form and lessons as normal.

-On 14 May 2024, Merseyside Police confirmed that a 14-year-old girl and 13-year-old boy had been arrested and charged with burglary and criminal damage in relation to the damage.
+On 14 May 2024, Merseyside Police confirmed that a 13-year-old boy and 14-year-old girl had been charged with burglary and criminal damage in relation to the damage.
 The two youths involved caused approximately £150,000 worth of damage to the school buildings.
 The 14-year-old girl and 13-year-old boy would later plead guilty to this charge and would both be sentenced to a 12 month referral order, with the 14-year-old girl being ordered to pay £430 and the 13-year-old boy £250 in compensation to the school.